Moroccan Freekeh Pilaf with Golden Raisins and Apricots

 Some days call for ditching plain rice and giving something more exciting a try.
 This Moroccan freekeh pilaf recipe is just the thing you need.
 Full of warm spices and sweet dried fruit, it will be the perfect side to your meal.

 Let’s first talk about the color of this.
 I feel it needs to be addressed.
 It’s bright.
 Almost neon.
-I’m looking at it on my new BIG iMac screen and it’s kinda screaming at me at 6 AM while I write this.
-It’s almost making me think I should open it back up to edit and tone it down a bit.
+It’s almost making me think I should tone the photos down a bit.
 But truthfully, it’s pretty bright in real life too, thanks to turmeric.

 Turmeric is definitely God’s yellow crayon and has actually become wildly popular lately due to its great health benefits.
-It gives this Moroccan freekeh pilaf its bright color in addition to lending its flavor.
+It gives this Moroccan freekeh pilaf its bright color.
 Combined with a rainbow of other spices: warm cinnamon, cumin, ginger, cloves, cardamom, coriander, allspice, and a touch of cayenne, this pilaf is certainly not lacking in flavor.

-I use freekeh in this recipe because I love the flavor and texture of it and it is a great source of protein.
-If you’re not a fan of freekeh or cannot find it in your grocery store, you could make this with quinoa or rice and still produce great results.
-The only change to the recipe will be that in step two you’ll follow cooking directions for whichever grain you’re using, so cooking time may vary slightly.
+If you’re not a fan of freekeh or cannot find it in your grocery store, you could make this dish with quinoa or rice and still produce great results.
+The only change to the recipe will be that in step two you’ll follow cooking directions for whichever grain you’re using.
+Cooking time may vary slightly.
 You’ll also want to adjust the amount of liquid used — check the package of the grain you’re using, the orange juice and broth added together should be the amount of liquid directed on the package.

-This Morocan freekeh pilaf could easily be adapted to make a meatless main dish.
-I would add chickpeas (garbanzo beans) to make it a little more hearty.
+- This Morocan freekeh pilaf could easily be adapted to make a meatless main dish.
+Add chickpeas (garbanzo beans) to make it a little more hearty.